Eric-McKinney/mint/log.md

 Goals for today:

+- [ ] Add error for integer overflow (deferred)
+- [ ] Allow longer variable names or add error for exceeding max length (deferred)
+- [ ] Fix accidental closures (evaluation of function and variable definitions) (deferred)

+Notes:

+- Forgot to make an entry yesterday, but here's what I did:
+    - Finally switched to long int, merging Justin's PR in the process
+    - Fixed some small bugs related to parsing undefined function applications and division by 0

+## October 13th, 2024

+- [ ] See if it makes sense to store all numbers as doubles
 - [ ] Add error for integer overflow
 - [ ] Allow longer variable names or add error for exceeding max length
 - [ ] Fix accidental closures (evaluation of function and variable definitions)

 Notes:

-- Forgot to make an entry yesterday, but here's what I did:
-    - Finally switched to long int, merging Justin's PR in the process
-    - Fixed some small bugs related to parsing undefined function applications and division by 0
+- So it turns out I was busier than expected outside of this project yesterday and the day before
+- It also turns out that checking for integer over/underflow was a little more difficult than anticipated
+    - I also began to think about float over/underflow
+    - Now I'm thinking it might just make more sense to store all numbers as doubles